jarvispact/nope/docs/blog-post-write-your-own-zod/BLOGPOST.md

 type UnsignedInteger = Opaque<number, 'UnsignedInteger'>;
 ```

 The `Email` type is still assignable to a string, but not vice versa.
-Also the `Integer` type is still assignable to a number, but not vice versa.
+Also the `UnsignedInteger` type is still assignable to a number, but not vice versa.
 Typescript autocompletion is still available for string and number functions.
-For example all of the following is valid:
+All of the following code compiles:

 ```ts
 const email = 'tony@starkindustries.com' as Email;